 Barbara Dalton is an attorney, licensed private investigator, and Vice President of Public Interest Investigations, Inc. She specializes in conducting neutral, third-party investigations into allegations of employment discrimination.
 She has supervised and conducted investigations of employee and employer misconduct, wage and hour violations, and wrongful termination claims.
 Prior to joining PII, Dalton was part of the team of attorneys who monitored Denny's restaurants for customer-based discrimination complaints.
 Denny's ultimately adopted the investigative model designed and used by Dalton and her colleagues during the monitoring period.
 Dalton also played an integral part in the creation and direction of an independently administered system of arbitration for Kaiser Permanente members throughout California.
 She served as an attorney with the HIV and AIDS Legal Services Alliance, where she assisted clients with matters involving discrimination, confidentiality, and health care access, and conducted trainings on those topics.

 Nikki Hall, a partner of the San Francisco based law firm of Renne Sloan Holtzman Sakai, leads the firm’s investigative practice.
 Ms. Hall has specialized in employment law since 1996.
-She started her career as a plaintiff-side employment litigator prior to representing management.
+She started her career as a plaintiff-side employment litigator prior to representing employers.
 Ms. Hall’s practice is now focused on conducting workplace investigations for public sector employers.
-She has conducted more than sixty investigations, many involving high-ranking employees and elected officials.
+She has conducted more than 70 investigations, many involving high-ranking employees, law enforcement officers and elected officials.
 Ms. Hall’s background as both a plaintiff and management side employment litigator gives her a unique ability to serve as a neutral investigator.
 Having conducted numerous high-profile public safety investigations, Ms. Hall is well versed in the Public Safety Procedural Bill of Rights and Firefighters Procedural Bill of Rights.
 She also regularly leads investigations training statewide and nationally and is co-author of Conducting Effective Personnel Investigations: A Manual for Public Sector Managers (Public Law Group Press, 3rd Edition.)

 Pamela L. Hemminger is an arbitrator, mediator, workplace investigator and trainer.
 She is an officer and on the Board of Directors of the Association of Workplace Investigators (AWI).
 She chaired the committee that developed the AWI Training Institute and currently chairs and serves on the faculty of the 2013 AWI Training Institute, participated in the drafting of “Guiding Principles for Investigators Conducting Impartial Workplace Investigations,” developed the initial AWI webinar series and has spoken at AWI programs.
 Ms. Hemminger has not only conducted workplace investigations but has managed them both as outside counsel and, formerly, as part of Gibson Dunn & Crutcher LLP’s Office of General Counsel with responsibility for the firm’s employment matters.
 She is on the American Arbitration Association special employment and national class action panels.
 An employment law partner of Gibson, Dunn for many years before recently retiring, she is a past chair of the Labor and Employment Law Section, Los Angeles County Bar Association, a Fellow of the College of Labor and Employment Lawyers, a Fellow of the American Bar Foundation, a past Board member of Dispute Resolution Services (1999 -2009) and a gubernatorial appointee to the California Law Revision Commission (1998-99; 2005-2010).
 She is a well-known author and speaker, and has contributed to Employment Discrimination Law (settlement), California Practice Guide: Employment Litigation (leaves of absence; worker safety) and EEOC Litigation and Charge Resolution (employer responses), and has been featured in The Best Lawyers in America (15 years), Top 50 Women Super Lawyers (Southern California) and similar publications.